 So how is this law going in Northern Ireland?
 According to the report the amount of prostitution has increased.
 That seems surprising but what people like Rachel Moran, Jim Wells and Ruhama don't tell you is that the proportion of men in Sweden who were active sex buyers increased from 1.3% to 1.8% after the Nordic model was introduced there.
 Think about the prohibition of alcohol in America a hundred years ago, totally counterproductive.

 How is this law going in the Irish Republic?
-The report has nothing to say about a change in demand but it says that no more money is being spent on helping women to exit prostitution and women are still being arrested.
+The interim report has nothing to say about a change in demand but it says that no more money is being spent on helping women to exit prostitution and women are still being arrested.
+The full report now available [2025] states that there has been no decrease in demand.
+It also states that services to help women exit prostitution have not been provided.

 How is the law going in New Zealand, the one that has decriminalized prostitution?
 According to the official report it is going very well.
 Rachel Moran however contradicts this.
 She stated in a newspaper article that prostitution has increased in New Zealand - 'a massive expansion in the trade'.
 Melissa Farley, a Radical Feminist, wrote this despite the official report saying that it cannot be true that prostitution has increased.
 A complaint was made against Melissa Farley for saying something that she knew not to be true.